 Business Impact & Policy Scope

 Whether discovered files meet the minimum requirements for registration varies by organization.
-Apparity gives its customers the ability to customize the Assessment form to evaluate against the unique requirements of their EUC policy.
-The Assessment form will help determine whether the file is in scope, requiring registration, or out of scope, which keeps the file in Unregistered Inventory.
+Apparity gives its users the ability to customize the assessment form to evaluate against the unique requirements of their EUC policy.
+The assessment form will help determine whether the file is in scope, requiring registration, or out of scope, which keeps the file in the Unregistered Inventory.

 Share the Responsibility